awsdocs/iam-user-guide/doc_source/data-protection.md

 ### Encryption at rest<a name="encryption-at-rest"></a>

 Data that is collected and stored by IAM is encrypted at rest\.
-+ **IAM** – Data collected and stored within IAM includes IP addresses, customer account metadata, and customer identifying data, including passwords\.
-Customer account metadata and customer identifying data are encrypted at rest using AES 256 and SHA 256 for hashes\.
++ **IAM** – Data collected and stored within IAM includes IP addresses, customer account metadata, and customer identifying data that includes passwords\.
+Customer account metadata and customer identifying data are encrypted at rest using AES 256 or is hashed using SHA 256\.
 +  **AWS STS** – AWS STS does not collect customer content except for service logs that log successful, erroneous, and faulty requests to the service\.

 ### Encryption in transit<a name="encryption-in-transit"></a>